 The Federal Team consists of the go-to coastal person from each federal agency.
 The Federal Team defines federal research needs and identifies funding opportunities within each agency represented.
 This team creates engagement and affiliation between their agencies and the USCRP.

-The Stakeholder Team membership presently comprises representatives from ASBPA and seeks to include future participation from national to regional-scale organizations and firms that represent stakeholders such as Audubon, Coastal States Organization, Association of Floodplain Managers, etc. The Stakeholder Team helps identify user needs based on input from across the coastal sector, such as local government officials, emergency managers, industry (e.g., coastal consultants) and NGOs, and provides guidance on communicating research effectively.
+The Stakeholder Team membership presently comprises representatives from ASBPA and the Coastal States Organization, and helps facilitate participation from not only their membership (local officials and state coastal zone managers) but also from other national to regional-scale organizations and firms that represent stakeholders such as Audubon, Association of Floodplain Managers, The Nature Conservancy, etc. The Stakeholder Team helps identify user needs based on input from across the coastal sector, such as local government officials, emergency managers, industry (e.g., coastal consultants) and NGOs, and provides guidance on communicating research effectively.
 The Stakeholder Team also advocates for federal coastal research funding.

 The USCRP Program office handles communications, funding, operations, and working groups.
 A Managing Director oversees annual research funding opportunities.
 A Communications Director effectively communicates USCRP priorities and outcomes through defined external pathways (website, newsletter).
 A Program Office staffer assists with logistics and administrative duties.
 Working Groups are formed periodically to address active projects such as the current topical workshop or DUNEX.